Tips on how to self-publish your own book

 • Map out a plan and theme for the book.
 Do your market research and spend some time in the bookstores to see what covers and designs stand out from the rest.

 • Many self-publishers are choosing ‘Print-On-Demand’ companies, which promise publication at low fees.
+You might also use services like book printing to get your book printed and delivered in as little as three days.
 However, be mindful if you choose a POD company, as neither bookstores nor libraries will generally buy a POD book.
 Also, if the deal they are offering looks too good to be true then it probably is!

 • Take on the role as a professional publisher.
 Nothing is more embarrassing than finding reviews of your book on Amazon that complain about typing and grammar errors in your work.

 • Search for a printer that specializes in printing similar books.
 Digital is useful only for a very small amount of print books, such as for gifts or a book launch party – if you plan to sell e-books.

 • Think about publishing your books in a variety of different formats when the time is right.
 For example, printing a wire-bound book, from somewhere like Printivity, (https://www.printivity.com/products/wire-o-booklets/) is becoming increasingly popular amongst authors of cookbooks and it could help to drive your sales forward in the long run too.
 But of course, getting your book printed first should be your first priority.